 The Former Agency did have one replacement housing obligation to meet when it was dissolved in 2012.
 Twenty-seven affordable units were supposed to be built to replace the units displaced at the Orbisonia Heights Project in the former Bay Point Project Area.
 Those units were, and are still, intended to be replaced onsite in the newly constructed Orbisonia Heights project.
 Development of the site was delayed by both the real estate market and the disruption of redevelopment dissolution.
-As such, due diligence and development entitlements are being completed and an executed disposition and development agreement (DDA) is expected to be completed by the summer 2020, with construction starting in 2021.
+As such, due diligence and development entitlements are being completed and an executed disposition and development agreement (DDA) is being negotiated.
 When the development is completed, the replacement housing obligations for the project and for the Housing Successor will be fully met.